NimbleMarkets/ntcharts/examples/quickstart/README.md

 )
 ```

-Enable mouse support by using the BubbleZone library.
-BubbleTea-Charts components requires a `zone.Manager` to enable mouse support.
+Enable mouse support by using the BubbleZone library.  ntcharts components requires a `zone.Manager` to enable mouse support.

 ```go
 // mouse support is enabled with BubbleZone